Must-Have Accessories for Deck, Patio or Porch

 Candles, LED bulbs, and solar lights of all sorts are the “it” illumination out of doors.
 How about a table lamp whose photocell sensor control turns its beam on at dusk and then off again at dawn – automatically?
 It features a dimmer switch to adjust the lighting to suit every mood.
 For gala occasions, adorn your deck with candle-powered lanterns or festoons of LED fairy lights.

 Conversation sets are the on-trend furniture for porch or patio this year.
-These pieces pair comfy seating with a complementary cafe table, which can serve equally well as a place to set up your glass of iced tea (or something stronger if you care to indulge), trashy paperback, or beloved board game.
+These pieces pair comfy seating with a complementary cafe table, which can serve equally well as a place to set your glass of iced tea (or something stronger if you care to indulge), trashy paperback, or beloved board game.
 Our favorite furnishings, though, are two – 1) a sweet outdoor lounge set with 8 curved loveseats, to arrange circle-fashion around a central coffee table and 2) a good old iconic hammock.

 A deck box will keep your patio accessories safe from dust or rain.
 We’re seeing these handsome wicker or teak puppies in sizes ranging from a compact 32 gallons up to a mammoth 190 gallons.
 They’re really meant for storing chair and sofa cushions, but with our lazy style of stay-cation housekeeping, we’d be tempted to stash all our outdoor gear in there.
-Don’t forget the coordinating outdoor trash can.
+Don’t forget the coordinating exterior trash can.

 A handy beverage cooler means that you won’t have to venture inside until September or so (yes!).
 For even more indulgence, a cozy rug means that your bare feet (double yes!) will never have to touch the floor.
 Be sure that any carpeting you use on your deck is labeled for outdoor use.
 That means it won’t fade with extended exposure to direct sunlight (triple yes!).